Does Homeowners Insurance Cover HVAC?

 But heating systems that aren’t built in don’t share the same coverage.
 Many homeowners policies don’t cover space heaters, and there are typically specifications in coverage when it comes to wood-burning stoves.
 Either way, you’ll have to consult with your insurer to see if you’re covered for those.

 As long as they’re built into your home, ducts, vents and other parts of your home’s ventilation system are also usually covered from damage caused by the same perils as the rest of your HVAC is.
-Since ventilation systems usually come installed in your home and can’t be added as a standalone feature that isn’t built in, all parts of your home’s ventilation system are usually covered.
+Since ventilation systems usually come installed in your home and can’t be added as a standalone feature that isn’t built in, all parts of your home’s ventilation system and ductwork are usually covered by homeowners insurance.

 Air Conditioning